Lionel Skeggins: Luke Billingham

 In 1998 Lionel was shocked to discover he had fathered a son, 16-year-old Luke Billingham (Greg Freeman) when he himself was 16.
 Luke debuted as a "shy, inarticulate country boy with an adventurous spirit" who shockingly revealed to Lionel that he was his son.
 Though Lionel was in shock, he took Luke in, Leigh stated, "Lionel’s struggling to get through it as fatherhood is thrust upon him.
 He just inherited a 16-year-old son unlike most people who get to watch their kids from a baby and slowly get used to them."
-The storyline proved to be hugely topical, with the amount of single parent families in the nineties was at an all-time high.
+The storyline proved to be hugely topical, with the amount of single parent families in the 1990s was at an all-time high.
 Luke instantly got into trouble in his new home, he was involved in a robbery at Lionel's bar, drove Lionel's car without a driver's license and stole a credit card to access online pornography.
 Despite this, Leigh insisted Lionel was the best possible father, "Lionel’s the best father.
 He talks through the troubles."
 After initially struggling to connect with Luke, when he was involved in a dramatic bus crash Lionel realised how much he loved his son and even went to the extent of cooking him gourmet school lunches.
 After only knowing each other a year, the father-son partnership was broken after Lionel died in scenes that Freeman described as, "draining".
 Luke soon became a father with his teenage bride, Josie Bergman (Karamia Muller) at age 16, similarly to his father Lionel.